smiledt/CS341-NPO/README.md

 # CS341-NPO
-A centralized development repository for our CS341 Non-profit group project
+A centralized development repository for our CS341 non-profit group project